zalando/postgres-operator/docs/administrator.md

 ### - Helm chart

-You can install postgres-operator with also with a [Helm](https://helm.sh/) chart.
-This requires installing the Helm CLI, first and then initializing it in the cluster.
+You can install postgres-operator also with a [Helm](https://helm.sh/) chart.
+This requires installing the Helm CLI first and then initializing it in the cluster.

 ```bash
     $ helm init